WELCOME TO THE WEBSITE OF THE

 We are pleased to announce our 2021 – 2022 Research Bursary of £300 has been awarded to Catherine Pocock, a PhD candidate at Sheffield University to assist her research on the publishing experience of Frances Burney.

 Burney Society UK 2022 Conference

-This is planned for Saturday 11th to Tuesday 14th June 2022 in London, to correspond with the twentieth anniversary of the unveiling of the stained-glass window to commemorate Frances Burney in Westminster Abbey.
-Delegates who arrive in London on Friday 10th June may wish to join us for an informal dinner prior to the conference.
+This is planned for Saturday 11th to Monday 13th June 2022 in London, to correspond with the twentieth anniversary of the unveiling of the stained-glass window to commemorate Frances Burney in Westminster Abbey.
 On Monday 13 June we will visit Westminster Abbey for a commemoration of the Frances Burney window and Evensong, for those who wish to remain.
 We also plan to visit the library of St Bride’s Foundation, which houses the important catalogue listing which Simon Macdonald used to confirm Elizabeth Meeke as a Burney.

-We hope to arrange two separate additional visits in the week following the conference as optional extras which may be of interest to Burney members, such as to Chawton House, and to the Weymouth area to trace Frances Burney’s 1789 journey as attendant to Queen Charlotte.
+We hope to arrange additional visits in the week after the conference as optional extras which may be of interest to Burney members, such as to Chawton House, and to the Weymouth area to trace Frances Burney’s 1789 journey as attendant to Queen Charlotte.
 Details will be made available closer to the date.

 It would be extremely helpful for our planning process if people interested in this conference would email us with a no commitment statement of possible attendance, including whether you require London accommodation, via firstname.lastname@example.org